3.3 Skills forecasting

 Skills intelligence in higher education

-In Hungary, there is a skills intelligence system, called Graduate Career Tracking System (GCTS) (Diplomás Pályakövető Rendszer) which aim is to provide skills intelligence through matching education and employment data.
+In Hungary, there is a skills intelligence system, called Graduate Career Tracking System (GCTS) (Diplomás Pályakövető Rendszer) which aims to provide skills intelligence through matching education and employment data.
 It consists of four research modules, based on different populations with different data collection methods.
 Their research portfolio also includes international surveys (such as the EUROSTUDENT survey), and the integration of administrative databases.

 The system integrates data from